Butonsusumom/Assembly-labs/README.md

 >FASM

 ### Technical requirements
-Programs are written for dos, so they can only be run on a 32-bit system
+Can only be run on a 32-bit system